Ischial tuberosity pain syndrome treatment

 In our many years of helping people with chronic pain conditions, we have seen many patients with Ischial tuberosity pain syndrome.
 We have also seen the many causes of this problem.

 - My chiropractor suggests that my hips are out of alignment and my “sit bones” are not properly aligned.

 - My doctor thinks that I have Sacroiliac Joint Dysfunction.
 This is causing a “load imbalance” on my Ischial Tuberosity and this is causing the inflammation responsible for my bursitis and tendinopathy.
 I had a cortisone injection and it has helped quite a bit, but it is wearing off.

-- My physical therapist suggest that my problem is from too much cycling.
+- My physical therapist suggests that my problem is from too much cycling.
 I have made adjustments to my technique and my saddle height, that has helped but I am still feeling pain when I sit.

 - My doctor says I am putting too much stress on my hamstrings.

 - I have bad hip pain, it has lasted for months, my leg feels weak, almost as if it is giving out.
 My doctor says I have ischiofemoral impingement syndrome.
 Something is pinching.

 - My athletic son or daughter has an apophyseal (growth plate) avulsion fracture.